From £202,9009

 The slim headlights are integrated into a boomerang-shaped opening that echoes the lines of McLaren’s own logo.
 Expect to see similar on other new model introductions.

-The Artura’s primary source of power is McLaren’s new M630 wide-angle, twin-turbocharged V6 engine, which is 50kg lighter than its existing V8, has a particularly stiff crankshaft design (so it can rev to 8500rpm), and is both short and flat enough to package really efficiently in the engine bay.
+The Artura’s primary source of power is McLaren’s new 'M630' wide-angle, twin-turbocharged V6 engine, which is 50kg lighter than its existing V8, has a particularly stiff crankshaft design (so it can rev to 8500rpm), and is both short and flat enough to package really efficiently in the engine bay.
 This makes room for the Artura’s hybrid system and fuel tank, while also allowing the car to be less than an inch longer overall than the one it replaces, slightly narrower across the body and even shorter in the wheelbase.

 The Artura’s lightest running-order weight, as claimed by McLaren, is 1498kg.
 Even with all of the car’s electrification tech, it still weighs only 46kg more than a 570S – a really impressive achievement.
+Needing no reinforcement for its carbon tub chassis, and suffering with little meaningful deterioration in structural rigidity, the Spider version itself only adds 62kg to that.

 INTERIOR